-Prince William’s Chocolate Biscuit Cake – In honor of the royal wedding here’s a favorite of the entire British royal family and was chosen by the Prince as his grooms cake for the wedding.
+Prince William’s Chocolate Biscuit Cake.
+In honour of the royal wedding here’s a favourite of the entire British royal family and was chosen by the Prince as his grooms cake for the wedding.

 Prince William’s Chocolate Biscuit Cake

 The inspiration for this chocolate biscuit cake came when I went for a stroll downtown with the kids a couple of days ago.
 We came up with the idea to make Prince William’s groom’s cake which he has requested be served at the wedding reception.

 Apparently, this easy no-bake refrigerator cake is a childhood indulgence of his and a particular favoorite of the entire royal family.

 With this idea in mind, we dropped into Fat Nanny’s grocery store on Duckworth Street, where I procured the necessary Lyle’s golden syrup and a large sleeve of McVities original digestive biscuits.
 Both Lyle’s and McVities are venerable brands in the UK, which adds a little extra authenticity to the recipe on this occasion.